helderpinto/AzureOptimizationEngine/docs/customizing-aoe.md

 * `AzureOptimization_PerfThresholdMemoryDegradedPercentage` - The memory threshold (in % Used Memory) above which the VM scale set right-size Performance recommendation will trigger.
 * `AzureOptimization_PerfThresholdNetworkMbps` - The network threshold (in Total Mbps) above which the VM right-size fit score will decrease.
 * `AzureOptimization_PerfThresholdNetworkShutdownMbps` - The network threshold (in Total Mbps) above which the VM right-size fit score will decrease (_shutdown recommendations only_).
+* `AzureOptimization_PerfThresholdDtuPercentage` - The DTU usage percentage threshold below which a SQL Database instance is considered underutilized.
 * `AzureOptimization_RecommendAdvisorPeriodInDays` - The interval in days to look for Advisor recommendations in the Log Analytics repository - the default is 7, as Advisor recommendations are collected once a week.
 * `AzureOptimization_RecommendationAADMaxCredValidityYears` - The maximum number of years for a Service Principal credential/certificate validity - any validity above this interval will generate a Security recommendation.
 Defaults to 2.
 * `AzureOptimization_RecommendationAADMinCredValidityDays` - The minimum number of days for a Service Principal credential/certificate before it expires - any validity below this interval will generate an Operational Excellence recommendation.
 Defaults to 30.